-The origin or source of a lead, such as a referral, a website, or a trade show.
+Where a lead comes from, like a friend, a website, or a trade show.

-The process of converting a lead into a customer and then processing the payment for the sale.
+Turning a lead into a customer and then getting their money for the sale.

-A type of AI that enables systems to learn from data and improve their performance over time.
+A type of computer smarts or AI that helps systems improve by learning from information over time.

-The process of promoting and selling products or services through advertising, promotions, and public relations.
+The process of getting people to know about and buy products or services through ads, deals, and talking to the public.

 Marketing Performance Management